Jomy10/pufferfish/README.md

 Test if the package was installed using `puf --version`.

 ### Manual installation
-Head over to the [Github releases](https://github.com/Jomy10/pufferfish/releases/latest) page and download the correct build for your operatin system.
-You now have an executable which can bee moved to the correct directory.
+Head over to the [Github releases](https://github.com/Jomy10/pufferfish/releases/latest) page and download the correct build for your operating system.
+You now have an executable which can be moved to the correct directory (e.g. `/usr/local/bin`).

 ### Manual compilation
 Pufferfish can be compiled for any platform, to do so, copy this repository: